hrishit007/starve-free-readers-writers-problem/README.md

 #### How does the algorithm work?

 Consider a case when write statement is first, now we wait on in and out, check if counter_in is equal to counter_out or not, since initially both are set to 0, this condition is true, we release out then write to the file and then release in.
 Now let us consider that another write/read request has been made when this process was writing to the file.
-Since the in semaphore is not yet released and both the read and write request first wait for the in semaphore, therefore none of them can enter the critical section and hence mutual exclusionis prevented.
+Since the in semaphore is not yet released and both the read and write request first wait for the in semaphore, therefore none of them can enter the critical section and hence mutual exclusion is prevented.

 Let us consider a case when some read requests have been made and a write request arrives.
 Again the write request checks if counter_in is equal to counter_out.
 If it is equal then no process is reading and it executes as stated above.
 However, if they are not equal, it sets wait to 1 and waits on wrt.
 Also if we have any more read requests, the read requests do not execute because they keep waiting on in and in will be released only by the write process.
 As soon as all processes finish reading, wrt is signalled, then write process writes onto the file and finally signals in .
 Now any other process (read or write) that was waiting on the in semaphore can resume it's execution.